fetchai/agents-aea/docs/hacking-an-agent.md

 These instructions detail the Python code you need for running an AEA outside the `cli` tool, using the code interface.

-This guide assumes you have already followed the [quick start](quickstart.md) guide and so have the framework installed and the packages and scripts directory downloaded into the directory you are working in.
+This guide assumes you have already followed the Preliminaries and Installation section in the [quick start](quickstart.md) guide and so have the framework installed and the packages and scripts directory downloaded into the directory you are working in.

 ## Create private key